derneuere/devops-exercise/Grading.md

 - resource allocation is automated
 - resource allocation is reproducible
-- component bootstrapping is automated -> Microk8s.yml
+- component bootstrapping is automated ✓
-- component bootstrapping is reproducible -> Microk8s.yml
+- component bootstrapping is reproducible ✓
 - every component exists and is operational
 - every component can be reached via HTTPS
 - FQDNs are configured for all components, resolve to each of them and serve them properly
-- application runs with a replication factor of 2 -> Application runs as ReplicationSet with replicas set to two
+- application runs with a replication factor of 2 ✓
-- in each environment the applications uses a different instances of its backing service (database)
+- in each environment the applications uses a different instances of its backing service (database) ✓
-- CI/CD pipeline functions properly -> finishes without error
+- CI/CD pipeline functions properly ✓
-- CI/CD pipeline is triggered through VCS commit, or manually, in case of production environment -> triggers everytime a commmit is done
+- CI/CD pipeline is triggered through VCS commit, or manually, in case of production environment ✓
-- CI/CD pipeline consists of at least 3 stages -> build, test, deploy stages
+- CI/CD pipeline consists of at least 3 stages ✓
-- overall setup implements all environments
+- overall setup implements all environments ✓
 - concept matches implementation
 - implementation meets all formal requirements
-- at least one component - aside from the application - was bootstrapped by yourself -> Kubernetes via MicroK8s
+- at least one component - aside from the application - was bootstrapped by yourself ✓
 - submitted a Pull Request, that adds another meaningful test to the application
 - [3] quality and impression, e.g.:
 - reasonable documentation